About Epson Semiconductor

 - Keeping on saving energy

-* We ask our vendors to cooperate green purchase activity.
+* We ask our vendors to cooperate with this green purchasing activity.

 Product chemical content control flow